18 Effective Time Management Strategies and Techniques

 2. Prioritize the most important tasks

-1. Pick out your most important three items to accomplish and get started.
+- Pick out your most important three items to accomplish and get started.

-2. Sort your tasks into three tiers of importance: high, medium, or low.
+- Sort your tasks into three tiers of importance: high, medium, or low.

 3. Divide larger projects into smaller tasks

-One of the most common reasons people don’t manage their time well on large projects is that they feel overwhelmed.
-When you feel overwhelmed, you may want to procrastinate and work on other things instead.
 To overcome this feeling, break large projects into smaller, more manageable tasks.
-By looking at smaller pieces of the puzzle rather than the whole picture, it’s easier to get started.
-As you chip away at the project in bite-sized chunks, you’ll make progress and improve your overall time management.
+By looking at smaller pieces of the puzzle rather than the whole picture, getting things done will feel easier.
+As you chip away at the project in bite-sized chunks, you’ll make progress and improve your overall task management.

 4. Limit distractions

 Time management self-reflection: Identify the things that distract you and come up with a solution to minimize that distraction.
 Do you need to put your phone in the other room?
-Should you turn off notifications for texts or emails?
+Should you turn off notifications for texts or email?
 Do you need to block social media from your work computer?

-5. Leave the emails for later
+5. Leave the email for later

 Email can be an unexpected time sink.
 Every time you stop what you’re doing to check your email, you’re derailing your productivity.
 It takes time and mental energy to switch between different tasks.
 Schedule a specific time to check your email or wait until you finish your current job before checking your email.

-Note: if you’re going to set a specific time to check your email, make sure that you communicate this to your co-workers and set clear expectations.
+Note: If you’re going to set a specific time to check your email, make sure that you communicate this to your co-workers and set clear expectations.

 6. Batch your time